 Palestinians desperate to return to families in Gaza, still stuck in Egypt

+Palestinians stuck in Egypt desperate to return to Gaza amid Israel attacks

 Time and money are running out for hundreds of Palestinians stuck in El Arish, northern Egypt.

-El-Arish, Egypt – Aylol Abo Elwan was making his way from the Rafah border crossing to the Egyptian capital, Cairo, on the morning of October 7 – he was travelling from his home in southern Gaza to see a specialist doctor.
+El Arish, Egypt – Aylol Abo Elwan was making his way from the Rafah border crossing to the Egyptian capital, Cairo, on the morning of October 7 – he was travelling from his home in southern Gaza to see a specialist doctor.

 Far from home, a chill went down the 27-year-old’s spine when he heard about Hamas’s attack on Israeli territory.